• Skip to primary navigation

 labelled ingredients to make this recipe

-• Regular Soy Sauce:Β or substitute with low sodium soy sauce, light soy sauce, tamari sauce, coconut aminos or a gluten-free soy sauce.
-Avoid using dark soy sauce.
+• Regular Soy Sauce:ย or substitute with low sodium soy sauce or light soy sauce.
+Avoid using dark soy sauce as it's too thick.

 • Chinese Black Vinegar: a sweet fermented black rice vinegar that is less acidic in taste, compared to other vinegars and available at Asian markets.
 I recommend using the brand Chinkiang vinegar (see FAQ section below for an image).
-Or substitute with rice vinegar.
+Or substitute with rice vinegar or apple cider vinegar.

 • Sesame Oil: or substitute with a neutral oil like avocado oil, vegetable oil, canola oil, grapeseed oil or peanut oil.
 Not olive oil.